DNACENSolutions/dnac_ansible_workflows/workflows/plug_and_play/README.md

             dnac_log: true
 ```

-## Overview of the PnP Onboarding Process
+## Overview of PnP Onboarding Process with Example
 The following diagram illustrates the **PnP onboarding process**, initiated through an Ansible playbook utilizing the **cisco.dnac.pnp_workflow_manager** module.
 This module communicates with **Cisco Catalyst Center** via its API, enabling seamless device onboarding into the network.

-## Workflow overview with example

 ## Task: Device onboarding